dgabriele/PyGQL/README.md

     """Do something"""
 ```

-A `FieldValidationError` is raised if a requested field does not match a field set as a schema class attribute.
+A `FieldValidationError` is raised when a requested field does not match a field defined in the schema.